March v Stramare (E & MH) Pty Ltd: Facts of the case

-The facts of the case stated that on the 15th of March 1985 at approximately 1:00am, a truck had been parked on the side of the road in Frome Street, Adelaide by Danny Stefanato who was an employee of the company E. & M. H. Stramare Pty Ltd. This was for the purpose of unloading wooden crates of fruits and vegetables from the truck to the footpath for a routine stock up of Stramare's fresh fruit and vegetable store.
-At the time of the incident the truck had been positioned along the centre line of a six lane road and had both of its hazard lights and parking lights turned on.
+The facts of the case stated that on 15 March 1985 at approximately 1:00 am, a truck had been parked on the side of the road in Frome Street, Adelaide, by Danny Stefanato, who was an employee of the company E. & M. H. Stramare Pty Ltd. This was for the purpose of unloading wooden crates of fruits and vegetables from the truck to the footpath for a routine stock up of Stramare's fresh fruit and vegetable store.
+At the time of the incident the truck had been positioned along the centre line of a six-lane road and had both of its hazard lights and parking lights turned on.
 The incident arose when March sustained personal injury by driving his car into the back of the truck at a speed of approximately 60 kilometres per hour.
 Later testing revealed that at the time of the accident March had been speeding and driving under the influence of alcohol, with a blood alcohol level recorded at 0.221%.
 On these facts March sued Stefanato and the company, E. & M. H. Stramare Pty Ltd for the injuries he had sustained as a result of the accident.